Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     install.packages("BiocManager", repos="https://cran.r-project.org")

     library(BiocManager)    # This displays the version of Bioconductor
                             # that BiocManager is pointing at.
+    BiocManager::install()  # This installs the BiocVersion package.
+Make
+                            # sure its version matches Bioconductor version.

+    ## IMPORTANT: Do this ONLY if BiocManager is pointing at the wrong version
-    ## IMPORTANT: Switch to "devel" **ONLY** if you are installing R for
+    ## of Bioconductor.
+This will happen if you are installing R for the devel
+    ## builds during the devel cycle that runs from Spring to Fall (these
-    ## the devel builds and if BioC devel uses the same version of R as
+    ## builds use the same version of R as the release builds).
-    ## BioC release!
-    BiocManager::install(version="devel")
+    BiocManager::install(version="devel")  # see IMPORTANT note above!

     BiocManager::install("BiocCheck")  # required by SPB

 #### [OPTIONAL] More testing